boetiusj/hugo/content/pages/office-painting-experts.md

 ### Cost of Office Painting

-"How much does office painting cost?" - This may be the most common question we get.
-Most companies dodge this because there are so many variables.
-These are just a few of the considerations that can affect the price of office painting in Kansas City
+There are a LOT of variables.
+Here are a few that affect the price of office painting.

 - Furnished - or unfurnished?
 - Paint under desk systems?